JanHenryNystrom/jhn_stdlib/README.md

 Build
 -----

-meck requires [rebar][1] to build, but provides make support to download and install rebar.
+jhn_stdlib requires [rebar][1] to build, but provides make support to download and install rebar.
 To build jhn_stdlib, go to the jhn_stdlib directory and type:

 ```sh
 make